ZEINA ISMAIL- ALLOUCHE, Ph.D.

 Senior Child Protection and Communications for Behavioral Results Expert

-An activist, autoethnographer, performer, and storyteller with over 20 years of experience in designing, implementing and monitoring strategic, integrated, multidisciplinary, and participatory reform interventions in support of child and youth protection with a special focus on gender-based violence, preventing separation, and the alternative care sector.
+An activist, autoethnographer, performer, and storyteller with over 20 years of experience in designing, implementing and monitoring strategic, integrated, multidisciplinary, and participatory reform plans in support of preventing violence against children and youth with a special focus on gender-based violence and preventing forced separation.

 PROFESSIONAL EXPERIENCE